fdaddeo/Data-Augmentation-with-cGANs/README.md

 `python3 -m test_cgan --config <path/to/configuration/file.yaml>`

-NOTE: it's required the same configuration file used during the training.
+NOTE: for each model specify the same configuration file used during its training.

 ## Classificator